 6. Cranberry Jelly/Sauce

 In general, we say no added sugar in babies’ diets — but HEY it’s the holidays and just one meal.
 Treat this as a condiment to taste and not a “dish.”
 Generally, the texture of these are great for purees and Baby-Led Weaning, but make sure to scan for any whole cranberries, as these can be a choking hazard.
+You can offer plain or stir a small dollop into sweet potatoes or mashed potatoes to expose your baby to a new flavor: tart!

 7. Stuffing